lihaoyi/scala.rx/readme.md

 ### Glitchiness and Redundant Computation

 In the context of FRP, a glitch is a temporary inconsistency in the dataflow graph.
-Due to the fact that updates do not happen instantaneously, but instead take time to computer, the values within an FRP system may be transiently out of sync during the update process.
+Due to the fact that updates do not happen instantaneously, but instead take time to compute, the values within an FRP system may be transiently out of sync during the update process.
 Furthermore, depending on the nature of the FRP system, it is possible to have nodes be updated more than once in a propagation.

 This may or may not be a problem, depending on how tolerant the application is of occasional stale inconsistent data.
 In a single-threaded system, it can be avoided in a number of ways